-Prerequisite: MAP score of 4 or 5, or MATH 110.
+Prerequisite: Acceptable MAP score or MATH 110.

 This course introduces elementary probability, statistical inference, and applications to business and science.
 (Fall, Spring)

 MATH 282 Calculus II

 A study of transcendental functions and differential equations, techniques of integration, infinate series, and vectors in two-dimensions and polar coordinates.
 Writing assignments are an essential part of the course.
 (Fall)